 If you plan meals weekly, you will be able to make sure you are adding enough fruits and vegetables to your family’s menu.
 My secrets to adding enough fruits and veggies into my kids are smoothies, salads, soups and Juice Plus+ – a whole food supplement that adds 35 fruits and veggies a day into my picky eaters’ bodies.

-My 3 Secrets To Plan Meals Like A Pro as A Lazy Mom?
+My 3 Secrets To Plan Meals Like A Pro:

 Don’t look at recipe books!